 Full-frame corners are impressively sharp for a lens this wide.
 The biggest noticeable difference in image quality generated by stopping down the aperture is from the decreased amount of corner shading.
 The 14 L II delivers a smoothly transitioning but somewhat strong amount of shading in full frame corners when shot wide open.
 This is not unusual for a wide lens - and is mostly gone by f/5.6.
 Users of 1.6x FOVCF bodies will notice little or no vignetting.

-Some flare is visible if the sun or another very bright light source is in the frame - otherwise it is well controlled.
-CA (Chromatic Aberration) is very well controlled, though you can see a little purple fringing in the corners with very high contrast subjects such as a white flag pole against a dark woods (more later).
-Distortion is also very well controlled with a little barrel distortion present at close focus distances.
-Exposures are accurate, color and contrast are very nice.
+Some flare is visible if the sun or another bright light source is in the frame - otherwise it is well controlled.
+CA (Chromatic Aberration) is well controlled, though you can see a little purple fringing in the corners with high contrast subjects such as a white flag pole against a dark woods (more later).
+Distortion is also well controlled.
+A small amount of barrel distortion is present at near minimum focus distances, but this distortion quickly diminishes to negligable amounts as focus distance is increased.
+Exposures are accurate, color and contrast are nice.

 I tested two new retail copies of this lens.
-As usual for my experiences with high quality lenses, both lenses performed very similarly.
-One was a tiny amount sharper in the center (the 1Ds Mark II ISO 12233 Chart 14mm II crops displayed are from this lens), the other was very slightly sharper in the corners.
+As usual for my experiences with high quality lenses, both lenses performed similarly.
+One was a tiny amount sharper in the center (the 1Ds Mark II ISO 12233 Chart 14mm II crops displayed are from this lens), the other was slightly sharper in the corners.
 The differences were insignificant.
-I am keeping one copy - the other is available for rental from LensRentals.com.

 The 14 L II ships with a Canon LP1016 lens pouch.
 For better protection, consider the Lowepro Lens Case 1W.
 This lens is not compatible with extension tubes or Canon's 1.4x and 2.0x extenders.